 Tonks' Patronus changing its form.
 The fact that it's supposed to represent Lupin shows that the Patronus often represents someone the caster loves... much like Snape's.

 During this years' only Hogsmeade trip, the trio encounter Mundugus again, selling things he stole from Grimmauld Place.
 The Hog's Head barman (Aberforth) was talking to him as they approached, and most likely acquired Sirius' mirror at that time, which becomes quite significant in the next book.

 Harry's snitch, Dumbledore's Deluminator (aka the Put-Outer), Godric Gryffndor's sword, dragons at Gringotts, the poem warning thieves at Gringott's entrance, the eye Harry sees in Sirius's mirror, the tiara Harry put on a bust to mark a spot in the Room of Requirement, the locket in the House of Black, Wormtail's hand, Voldemort's claim about Wormtail's loyalty, Wormtail's debt to Harry, Harry's invisibility cloak, and the Basilisk's fangs.

 Not to mention the protection charm cast by Lily which protect Harry from Voldemort.
-Harry's Heroic Sacrifice fuelled the same charm that protects the entire Hogwarts faculty.
+Harry's Heroic Sacrifice fuels the same charm, protecting all the students and staff of Hogwarts.

 Chekhov's Gag: Movie-only.
 In the movies, Seamus had a Running Gag where he'd blow things up accidentally (usually in the background).
 Come the Battle of Hogwarts and McGonagall knows exactly who to turn to to blow up a bridge.